 Hello!
 Welcome to the Undercover Classroom Fold-a-thon!
 I’m so happy that you are here!
 If you like to make and use foldable tools in your classroom, then you are in the right place!
 This blog series will consist of six posts.
-Be sure to check back for a new foldable idea every Friday through August 4th.
 Enjoy!

 I have been using foldable tools in my classroom for more than 20 years.
 I must confess that my obsession with folding paper probably started with childhood note passing in the ’80’s.
 Back then, text messaging looked more like this. 🙂